zalenix/portaldocs/portal-sdk/generated/top-legacy-data.md

 public deleteRobot(robot: SamplesExtension.DataModels.Robot): FxBase.PromiseV<any> {
     return FxBaseNet.ajax({
         uri: Util.appendSessionId(RobotData._apiRoot + robot.name()),
-        type: "DELETE"
+        type: "DELETE",
     }).then(() => {
         // This will notify the shell that the robot is being removed.
         MsPortalFx.UI.AssetManager.notifyAssetDeleted(ExtensionDefinition.AssetTypes.Robot.name, robot.name());

         // This will refresh the set of data that is displayed to the client by applying the change we made to
         // each data set in the cache.
         // For this particular example, there is only one data set in the cache.
         // This function is executed on each data set selected by the query params.
         // params: any The query params